 As the years add up, so can the aches and pains that we feel in our joints.
 The wear and tear of various physical activities over the years and the normal changes of aging can both contribute to joint issues.
 The good news is that there are certain steps you can take to better care for your joints.
-Since September is Healthy Aging Month, it’s a great time to talk about the best ways to keep your joints healthy as you age.

 A Common Problem

 According to the National Health Interview Survey (NHIS) that was conducted in 2012, nearly 55 percent of Americans over the age of 18 were affected by bone and joint conditions like back pain and arthritis.
 Since both life expectancy and contributing risk factors are both on the rise, this trend is expected to be ongoing.
 In some cases, these conditions can decrease work productivity, contribute to disability, and have a negative impact on a person’s quality of life.
 If they lead to mobility issues, other health conditions may flair up as well—such as cardiovascular disease, diabetes and depression.

 To understand why these changes occur, it helps to have a basic understanding of joint structure.
 Cartilage is what cushions joints and helps them move effectively.
 The synovium is a membrane that produces a fluid that supports cartilage health.